Why, hello, darling sweetie pie! 🙂

 I started the day and followed along as it goes, doing what at the moment seemed the most appropriate.

-Needless to say, this approach resulted in a poor time management, and lack of focus (and action!) on the really important stuff.
+Needless to say, this approach resulted in poor time management, and lack of focus (and action!) on the really important stuff.

 So I was forced to make a change that works for me.